stacked-git/stgit/CONTRIBUTING.md

 Please include the following in StGit issue reports:

-1. StGit version.
-Run `stg --version`.
-The output includes StGit, Git and Python versions--all three are important.
+1. The output from `stg --version`, which includes StGit and Git versions.

 2. What StGit command(s) triggered the problem.